 THE LOVE SEAT (ZZZZ, ZZZZ)

 The love seat is a portrait of egalitarianism: two seats, each with an armrest; perfect equality.
 If you stay out of each other’s way, you and another family member can both catch solid sleep on a loveseat, but you’re going to be limited by your other relative.
 They could lean on you and absolutely ruin the spot, or spread their legs like a bum and take up all your space.
-There are better sleep options to be found elsewhere in the house.
+There are better sleep options elsewhere in the house.

 IN YOUR CAR (ZZZZZ)